-The aggregate carrying amount of investments in associates accounted for using the equity method was \in 36 million as of December 31, 2024 (2023: \in 61 million).
-These companies had a cumulative pro rata loss from continuing operations of \in 16 million (2023: \in 20 million).
+The aggregate carrying amount of investments in associates accounted for using the equity method was \notin 36 million as of December 31, 2024 (2023: \notin 61 million).
+These companies had a cumulative pro rata loss from continuing operations of \notin 16 million (2023: \notin 20 million).
 This includes the proportional net profits.